Right to change legal gender: Legal, but requires surgery from past to now.

 Article 27 of the Swiss Registered partnership Law states that the step-parent has the legal obligation to take care of the child and owns parental authority to represent the step-child.

-Conversion therapy: Not banned from May 2, 2023 to now.
+Conversion therapy: Varies by Region from May 2, 2023 to now.

 Blood donations by MSMs: Banned (1-year deferral) from Nov 29, 2017 to now.